rashikasahu35/AWS/README.md

 This repository contains multiple AWS projects demonstrating best practices in cloud deployment, automation, and networking.
 Each project showcases different AWS services, including S3, EC2, CloudFront, Auto Scaling, CI/CD pipelines with GitHub Actions, Terraform, and VPC Peering.
 Whether it's deploying a React app, setting up a scalable Python application, or configuring secure network communication, this repo serves as a hands-on guide for AWS cloud solutions. 🚀

-## 1.AWS Auto Scaling and Load Balancing Deployment
+## 1. AWS Auto Scaling and Load Balancing Deployment
 This project sets up an AWS architecture that ensures high availability and scalability by using an Elastic Load Balancer (ELB) and an Auto Scaling Group (ASG) to manage EC2 instances across multiple Availability Zones.

 ### Key Components: